|6th Five Year Plan||

 1.26 Several changes have taken place in agricultural credit and marketing.
 The system or cooperative credit has spread, lessening the dependence of the cultivator on exploitative moneylending and trading practices.
 Institutional term finance lor agriculture has grown with the reorientation of the banking system and the establishment 01 Land Development Banks, Regional Rural Banks and apex in'siitirtions like the Agriculture Refinance and Development Corporation.
 In agricultural marketing, the dominant role of the Food Corporation of India in foodgrain trade and the growth of marketing and processing cooperatives have helped both farmers and consumers.
 In the case of milk, cooperatives and urban milk supply schemes have captured, a substantial part of the market.
 These and other change's in the field of credit and marketing have altered the very unequal relationship between the farmer and the trader and, by doing so, have stimulated agricultural progress.

 1.27 The foundations of industrial and agricultural advance lie ultimately in the availability and effective use of human skills.
 All our plans have emphasised the need to develop these skills at all levels from those required at the shop floor or the farm to those required in fundamental research.
 In agriculture, an integrated system involving research institutes, agricultural universities and an extension machinery has been set up.
-In Industry, there is a network of industrial research laboratories, R&D divisions in major enterprises and consultancy firms for project consultancy and design engineering.
+In Industry, there is a network of industrial research laboratories, R and D divisions in major enterprises and consultancy firms for project consultancy and design engineering.
 At the shop floor level there is no major shortage of industrial skills.
 The basis for this major advance lies in the rapid expansion of technical education.
 Thus, between (1950-51 and 1975-76), the number of students in engineering, technological colleges increased from 13 thousand to 286 thousand and in Industrial Training Institutes from 10 thousand to 138 thousand.
 The same picture holds true for other categories like scientists, doctors and agricultural graduates.
 In fact, India now has the third largest scientific and technical work force in the world.
 However, the capacity of the system to absorb fully these skills in productive employment has been less '''in adequate.
 Also in pure and applied research advances have been limited except in a few areas like agricultural research, atomic energy and space.
 At the farm or shop floor level, average productivity levels are below what can be attained with known technology.
 Human skills are a formidable asset since they last not merely during one working life but because they are transmitted, for generations.
 If these assets are used effectively, they may w-!l turn out to be one of the most fruitful results of pi'inning.

 1.28 The mobilisation of savings and their use in preferred directions is a crucial element in any development effort.
 Our success in this regard his been dealt with earlier.
 A significant feature of the savin"-; mechanism has been the growing fungibility of savings as the share of savings accumulated by households in the form of deposits, shares, debentures, life insurance and pension funds has increased from 10.0 per cent of net savings in 1950-51 to 33.0 per cent in 1978-79.
 Thus, primitive processes of accumulation in which households and small enterprises invest ineir savings directly in their own activities or in currency hoards have given way to more complex forms in which, through financial intermediaries and capital markets, households savings can be channelled into a much wider variety of activities.